brentley/appmeshworkshop/content/servicediscovery/servicediscovery.md

   --health-check-custom-config FailureThreshold=1
 ```

 Go back to the AWS Admin console and locate the Cloud Map service.
-Expand the left hand side section and click on the namespace with nbame  **appmeshworkshop.pvt.local**.
+Expand the left hand side section and click on the namespace  **appmeshworkshop.pvt.local**.
 Take a look at the service definition.

 You can start referencing the Cloud Map service in ECS.